 Wear or bring anything you don’t mind getting wet, and dress for the weather conditions of the day.
-We supply our customers with lifejackets (several sizes), paddles, seat cushions, a shuttle up-river, and your desired boat/tube.
-Note: for your convenience and safety, we do not allow customers to carry boats and/or launch themselves without assistance.
+We supply our customers with lifejackets (several sizes), paddles, a shuttle up-river, and your desired boat/tube.
+Seat cushions and links to connect a group of tubes can be rented for an additional fee.

 Getting Here and Parking

 Travel to our livery at 17180 River Road, Noblesville, IN 46060, and plan to arrive at least 30 minutes before your reservation time.
-Stop to check in at the barn on your left as you enter our property, then park in the bottom – down the hill (past the house and barn).
+Stop to check in at the office on your left as you enter our property.
+Please check in first, and then park in the lot behind the office.
 Map your trip

 Paying, Paperwork, and Beginning